a2liu/liu-compiler/ideas.md

   having full on queues and shit for mutexes and whatnot is ridiculous, that you could do dirt simple stuff.
 IDK yet though.
 - Compile to JS with React-style extension.
+- Transformations by the compiler should be DUMB and PREDICTABLE.
+No smart stuff.
+  It should be easy to tell what the code will do by reading it.
+If you want complicated semantics, use metaprogramming.
+- Code type is the same as the function type.
+You can introspect into passed-in functions as long as they have a compile-time constant code pointer.
+This is going to be a bit of complexity in the compiler, but it allows libraries to implement smart stuff if they want without users having to write something different for Code and Functions.